jez500/chorus/readme.md

 sent to XBMC.
 You can also add media to other playlists by clicking the menu buttons (three dots vertical) on most media items.

+## Video streaming
+Video streaming via HTML5 "sort of" works, it really depends on the codec used.
+An embedded VLC player is also available with better codec support.
+This looks like the best we can get until XBMC supports transcoding.
+Look for the "stream" tab on a movie.

 ## Supported xbmc addons
 - Soundcloud